The Tower of London is a UNESCO World Heritage Site.

 World Heritage Sites in the UK

 The Tower of London is one of a number of sites in the UK on the World Heritage List.
-A map and information on the full list of sites in the UK in 2022, can be downloaded from the World Heritage UK website, at the links below.
+Download a map of the UK sites below or find out more on the World Heritage UK website: